Wendy's Global English

 Late Modern English: The period from late 18th century to present day.
 The explosion of new words in the latter part of the 20th century was driven by the development of computer technology.
 The internet also led to the creation of many new words, such as "online" and "selfie".

-You can also check out my Wendy's Journal website via the link at my X page @wendypass1969
+To find out more updates about Wendy's Global English: check out my latest blog via Wendy's Journal website via the link at my X page @wendypass1969

 https://temp-whcglsrlfakoxkbtbdiw.webadorsite.com